-The Company had 41,660 and 18,960 shares of common stock, par value \$0.01, outstanding as of September 30, 2006 and at March 31, 2006, respectively.
-As of September 30, 2006, approximately 14,578 shares of the Company's common stock owned by affiliates of Credit Suisse Securities (USA) LLC, representing approximately 35.0% of the common stock outstanding, is subject to a voting trust agreement pursuant to which the shares are voted by an independent voting trustee.
-Subject to specified exceptions, the voting trust agreement also requires Credit Suisse Securities (USA) LLC and its affiliates to deliver to the trustee, and make subject to the voting trust agreement, any shares of the Company's common stock owned by it or its affiliates that would cause the aggregate shares of the Company's common stock held by them to exceed 5% of the Company's common stock then outstanding.
+The Company had 41,689 and 18,960 shares of common stock, par value \$0.01, outstanding at December 31, 2006 and March 31, 2006, respectively.
+As of December 31, 2006, approximately 14,578 shares of the Company's common stock owned by affiliates of Credit Suisse Securities (USA) LLC, representing approximately 35% of the common stock outstanding, is subject to a voting trust agreement pursuant to which the shares are voted by an independent voting trustee.
+Subject to specified exceptions, the voting trust agreement also requires Credit Suisse Securities (USA) LLC and its affiliates to deliver to the trustee, and make subject to the voting trust agreement, any shares of the Company's common stock owned by it or its affiliates that would cause the aggregate shares of the Company's common stock then outstanding.